minicago/DagasOS/docs/uart_and_puts.md

 qemu-system-riscv64: Unable to load the RISC-V firmware "opensbi-riscv64-virt-fw_jump.bin"
 ```

+I stuck here.
 Where should be our main direction.

 ## xv6